 Jaw pain, headaches, and clicking sounds when you chew may be signs of a TMJ disorder.
-The temporomandibular joints (TMJ) connect your jaw to your skull and allow you to speak, chew, and yawn.
-When these joints become strained or misaligned, they can cause ongoing discomfort and affect your daily life.
+The temporomandibular joints (TMJ) connect your jaw to your skull and help with speaking, chewing, and yawning.
+According to the National Institute of Dental and Craniofacial Research, TMJ disorders can affect the jaw joints and muscles, leading to pain, discomfort, and difficulty with normal jaw movement.

 TMJ disorder, often called TMD, occurs when the jaw joints or surrounding muscles do not function properly.
 This can result from teeth grinding, jaw clenching, injury, stress, or bite imbalance.
 Over time, untreated TMJ issues may lead to chronic pain or limited jaw movement.